Say We Abolished Daylight Saving Time. Here’s How It Would Change Sleep.

 So we’re used to it.
 But we can envision what life would be like without it.

-Recent surveys have found that more than 60% of Americans support abolishing twice-annual clock changes .
-In fact, more than 25 states have introduced bills to replace daylight saving time with one stable time, with more than 15 passing legislation stating they’d change if allowed to by federal law .
+Recent surveys have found that than 60% of Americans support abolishing twice-annual clock changes .
+In fact, more than 30 states have introduced bills to replace daylight saving time with one stable time, with more than 15 passing legislation stating they’d change if allowed to by federal law .
 The issue has also been the subject of legislation in the U.S. Congress .
-For more on this, read the companion article, Daylight saving time: Latest news and policy updates.
+For more on this, read the companion article, Latest Updates: Daylight Saving Time in 2024.

 If clock changes were abolished, what would happen first?
 We’d reduce schedule disruptions and wouldn’t have to remember which clocks auto-update.
 Without losing an hour of sleep in March, you’d probably wake up feeling more refreshed and less tired than on that same weekend in past years.